 There are 2 ways this soup will thicken, one is the barley.
 When it releases the starch, this will thicken the soup substantially.

-Another way I like to thicken the soup is by adding some flour to the beef, coating it in it, before searing.
+Another way I like to thicken the soup is by adding some flour to the beef and coating it in it, before searing.
 After it is seared and you add the stock, it will thicken.

 Reduction.
-This is a method of cooking a soup or stew and let it reduce.
+This is a method of cooking a soup or stew and letting it reduce.
 It will thicken as it cooks.

 These ways will leave you with a beautiful, thick soup.